Key takeaways:

 1. Executive summary

-The executive summary is the first part of your commercial cleaning business plan that potential investors will read, so it needs to capture their attention.
+The executive summary in a commercial cleaning business plan is the first page in your document.
+It’s the first thing potential investors, lenders, and partners will read, so it needs to capture their attention.

-- What sets you apart from the competition
+- What sets you apart from the competition, like the niche you focus on

 Executive summary examples